ChrisKK04/game-website-5-flaws/README.md

 # This repository includes a modified version of Purple
 This version of Purple includes five major security flaws: Injection, broken authentication, cross-site request forgery (CSRF), broken access control and cross-site scripting (XSS).
-Longer descriptions of the flaws, their fixes and example images are included in security_report.txt.
-The orignal Purple can be found at https://github.com/ChrisKK04/game-website.
+Longer descriptions of the flaws, their fixes and example images are included in [security_report.md](https://github.com/ChrisKK04/game-website-5-flaws/blob/main/security_report.md).
+The original Purple can be found at [Purple](https://github.com/ChrisKK04/game-website).

 # Purple